cjtkoenig/pbpm_transformer_benchmark/README.md

 Notes
 - Minimal install includes pandas 2.3.x, numpy 1.26.x, scikit-learn >=1.4,<1.6, scipy 1.16.x — sufficient for CLI and preprocessing utilities.
 - PyTorch (for PyTorch-based utilities) runs on Apple Silicon with MPS when train.accelerator=mps.
-- TensorFlow: prefer >= 2.20.0 on Python 3.11 (requirements.txt’s 2.15.1 pin may be incompatible in some environments).
+- TensorFlow: pinned to 2.20.0 in requirements.txt (Python 3.11 compatible).

 ## Installation and Environment